-Element 3, pre-survey logistics and preparations, provides a list of required equipment.
+Element 2, pre-survey logistics and preparations, provides a list of required equipment.
 A 4wheel drive truck or boat (kayak, canoe, or motorboat) may be needed to access some sampling units.
 Computers will be needed for data entry, data analysis, and report writing.
 Field and travel costs (per diem, fuel or mileage, and lodging) will vary according to the number and spatial extent of sampling units and logistical constraints.
+Table 6.1.
+Estimated annual costs to conduct this survey on a station.

-Personnel/Equipment Estimated Cost
+Personnel/Equipment Estimated Annual Cost

 Survey Coordinator (refuge staff) \$0

-Field observers and data entry techs (Biological Technicians or volunteers) \$0 - \$5,000
+Observers and data entry techs (Biological Technicians or volunteers) \$0-\$5,000

-Statistician (contract) \$ 2,000
+Statistician (contract) \$2,000

 Equipment (MP3 player, amplified speakers, GPS units, waders, batteries, clipboards, datasheets, rangefinder, sound meter) \$1,000

-TOTAL \$3,000 - 8,000
+TOTAL: \$3,000 - \$8,000